 How to setup OBS, so you can apply audio filters and effects while screen-sharing on Skype

-When working with the quality microphone like the USB Yeti, you can use the noise filters, sound gates and compression available within the OBS.
-It will serve you great to cancel out unwanted sounds and distractions and make your vocals sound fuller.
+When working with a high-quality microphone like the USB Blue Yeti, you can leverage noise filters, noise gates, and compression available within OBS to eliminate background distractions and ensure clear vocal delivery.

 The process is a bit complex and due to how Windows handles audio devices it is prone to get reset.
 In this case simply make sure you follow the steps indicated below to make it work again:

-1. Select the CABLE Output in the Recording tab and set it to your default audio output.
-Do not select the Listen to this device tick.
-Make the Cable Input your default audio in the Playback tab.
+- - Select the *CABLE Output* in the *Recording* tab and set it to your default audio output.
+Do not select the *Listen to this device* tick.
+Make the *Cable Input *your default audio in the *Playback *tab. - Download and install *Virtual Cam* – https://obsproject.com/forum/resources/obs-virtualcam.539/

 This is how you enable OBS's advanced sound effects to use them while conference calling.